Living arrangements for children and teenagers after separation or divorce

 Listening

-If your child is confused or anxious about moving between 2 homes, listen to what’s bothering them.
+If your child is confused or anxious about moving between your homes, listen to what’s bothering them.
 If the arrangements need to change to suit your child, it’s good to talk to your child’s other parent if you can.
 If this isn’t possible, a counsellor or other professional might be able to help.

 Flexibility

 A consistent and predictable routine helps children feel secure, confident and happy.
 But as your child gets older, they’ll have extra school, social, sport and even part-time work commitments.
-This might make it harder for them to move from one house to another.
+This might make it harder for them to move from one house to the other.
 You might need to adjust your arrangements to your child’s changing needs.

 Tips for children and teenagers moving between homes